Video: Understanding and Managing Generation Y (Millennials)

 They are called by many names: Generation Y (Gen Y), Millennials, Nintendo Generation, Internet Generation, Generation 2001, etc.

-Millennials are natural networkers who effortlessly navigate the digital world with their Smartphones and other electronic devices.
-They readily share information (sometimes too much) and information travels quickly through their communication networks.
+Millennials comfort with the Internet shows itself in various ways.
+First, they are natural networkers who effortlessly navigate the digital world with their Smartphones and other electronic devices.
+Second, Gen Y readily shares information on the Internet (sometimes too much) and information travels quickly through their communication networks.

 If you are a Baby Boomer and in tune to your family communications, you may notice that your young grandchildren, nephews, and nieces often have "the scoop" on the family happenings before the older relatives do.